emile-kophi/AML_Labs/Exercise_1/README.md

 `784 → 128 → 64 → Dropout(0.2) → 10`

 The implementation is fully contained within the project’s codebase, and uses a modular design to facilitate modifications.
-The model was trained using a custom training loop that supports:
-Stratified dataset split: 90% training, 10% validation
+The model was trained using a custom training loop that supports:  Stratified dataset split: 90% training, 10% validation; Maximum epochs: 50; Batch size: 128; Optimizer: Adam (learning rate = 1e-3); Loss function: CrossEntropyLoss; Early stopping based on stagnation and overfitting detection
-Maximum epochs: 50
-Batch size: 128
-Optimizer: Adam (learning rate = 1e-3)
-Loss function: CrossEntropyLoss
-Early stopping based on stagnation and overfitting detection

 The training converged in fewer than the maximum allowed epochs thanks to early stopping.
 On the test set, the model achieved: